xp4xbox/Puffader/readme.md

 Or refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki/Compiling-To-.exe) for more information.

+## Using Persistence

+Please refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki/Persistence).

 ## Adding Meterpreter Plugin

 1. Generate raw shellcode using msfvenom (eg. xr8\x02...).